dcunited001/dcunited001.github.io/_posts/2015-11-21-neural-networks-and-spider-brains.md

   name: "David Conner"
 ---

+Sometimes, i wish i wasn't so intelligent because the most mundane things will send my mind off into another place.
+Don't get me wrong, I enjoy philosophizing about this stuff, but it's just not useful for me and it can be very distracting from what I actually need to do.
+However, as bad as my writing can be, I feel like it's important for me to get this stuff out there.
+Occasionally, i feel like writing could perhaps be more important than anything else I would do.
+Probably not though.

 > This is not a *I'm sooo smart* blog.
 I promise.
 I hate doing that, I really do.
 I also don't like prefacing
 > an article with this.

-I originally outlined this
-article several months ago over the course of a few hours.
-The problem with outlines and articles -- and *every single other project i work on* -- is that if i don't follow it through to completion at that moment, i almost certainly never will.

-Sometimes, i wish i wasn't so intelligent because the most mundane things will send my mind off into another place.
-Don't get me wrong, I enjoy philosophizing about this stuff, but it's just not useful for me and it can be very distracting from what I actually need to do.
-However, as bad as my writing can be, I feel like it's important for me to get this stuff out there.
-Occasionally, i feel like writing could perhaps be more important than anything else I would do.
-Probably not though.

 So, a few months ago, I was messing with a spider for a few minutes.
 Pretty simple, right?
 I just kinda poked around it for a few minutes, seeing how it would react to me.
 And a few minutes later, I walked past its field of vision